 Migrating back to the live URL

 When you're ready for the site to go live, you need to once again, update the URLs for your site.
 Just reverse the steps above to switch all URLs from the dreamhosters.com subdomain (example.dreamhosters.com) to your live site URL.
 Only after the URLs have been updated should you point your DNS.

 You can also set up a similar temporary domain on any DreamPress plan.
 See the following article to learn more about how to use a dream.press subdomain with a DreamPress website:

 Option #2 — Viewing your site via a dreamhosters.com 'Mirror'

 This option can only be used if the following are true:

 - Your site is NOT using an SSL certificate

 - Your site does NOT contain absolute links (full URLs to your site)

-For quick web viewing, add a subdomain of dreamhosters.com on your Manage Domains page.
+For quick web viewing, add a dreamhosters.com subdomain to your Manage Websites page.
 You can then use this to Mirror your actual website.
 View the following article for instructions:

 Waiting for the DNS to update